Quramy/zakki/draft_entries/20230105_prisma_fabbrica/README.md

 });
 ```

+The above code lines increases as the number of required fields in `User` model increases.

-I don't like to set up unneeded models (e.g. `author` in the above case) and I want to keep tests to contain necessary and sufficient information.
+I don't like to set up unneeded models (e.g. `author` in the above case) and I want to **keep tests to contain necessary and sufficient information**.

 ## Test data factory

-I build prisma-fabbrica inspired from factory_bot, a utility library to set up Active Record models in Ruby.
+I built prisma-fabbrica inspired from factory_bot, a utility library to set up Active Record models in Ruby.

 The above test code for `updatePostTitle` can be rewritten as the following using prisma-fabbrica: